Calyaln/trust/README.md

 # Trust

-An app for those who want a safe environement by finding right gynecologist based on friends recommandation.
+An app for those who want a safe environment to find the right gynecologist based on friends recommandations.

 ### `Features`